vokye700/edx-documentation/en_us/shared/student_progress/course_grades.rst

 * The **Certificate Eligible** column indicates whether a learner is eligible for a certificate for your course.
-The value in this column is "Y" for learners who attained a passing grade before this report was requested, and for all whitelisted learners, regardless of grade attained.
+The value in this column is "Y" for the following learners.

+  * Learners who attained a passing grade before this report was requested, including in an earlier session, or run, of the course.

+  * All whitelisted learners, regardless of grade.

   The value is "N" for learners who did not attain a passing grade and for those who live in embargoed countries.

 * For learners who are eligible to receive a certificate, the **Certificate Delivered** column has a value of "Y" when the certificates for a course have been generated.
-The value is "N" for learners who are not eligible to receive a certificate.
+The value is "N" for learners who are not eligible to receive a certificate, or before certificates have been generated.

 * The **Certificate Type** column indicates the type of certificate that the learner is eligible for, such as "honor" or "verified".
 If a learner is not